 Recently, Invesp CRO discovered that 47% of email recipients open an email based on the subject line alone.
 That means, if the subject line of your email is poorly framed, your open rate will reduce drastically.

 Your subject line needs to be concise and should deliver maximum information in minimum words.

-Check out these promotional email examples where they have used concise subject lines.
+Check out these promotional email examples with excellent, concise subject lines.

-According to research conducted by Campaign Monitor, emails with personalized subject lines are 26 percent more likely to be opened than those with a generic subject.
+According to research, emails with personalized subject lines are 26% more likely to be opened than those with a generic subject.